mincong-h/mincong-h.github.io/_posts/2025-10-21-esigelec-kubernetes-2025.md

 ## Introduction

 Recently, I taught a course on Kubernetes at ESIGELEC.
 This is a 20-hour module for 25 engineering students majoring in the Digital Services Engineering (Ingenieurie des Services du Numerique).
-It was such as privilege for me to be able to go back to school and share my passion about infrastructure with student.
+It was such a privilege for me to be able to go back to school and share my passion for infrastructure with students.
 In this blog post, I would like to outline some thoughts on this module.

 ## The Program

 This module lasts for 20 hours.
 It consists of five chapters, each lasting 4 hours, including 1 hour of lecture and 3 hours of lap session.
 In this module, we discuss containerizing applications with Docker, the key components of a Kubernetes cluster, and then dive deep into workload deployment, networking, configuration, and storage.

-1. **Containerization with Docker.** In this part, they learn how to create Docker images for Java application.
-They learn how to package a Java application as a JAR, what is Java Runtime Environment (JRE).
-Then, they learn concepts related to Docker Runtime, Docker Registry, Docker CLI, Docker Desktop, Dockerfile.
+1. **Containerization with Docker.** In this part, they learned how to create Docker images for Java applications.
+They learned how to package a Java application as a JAR, and what the Java Runtime Environment (JRE) is.
+Then, they learn concepts related to Docker Runtime, Docker Registry, Docker CLI, Docker Desktop, and Dockerfile.
 2. **Kubernetes Overview.** In this part, they learn the key components of Kubernetes, including the API server, etcd, scheduler, controller manager, kubelet, kube-proxy etc; the command line tool `kubectl`.
 Then, they start developing Pods in the Lab Session.
-3. **Deployment in Kubernetes.** This part is focused on the workloads.
-We talked about deployment and operational challenges in companies, and how Kubernetes answers some of those challenges using ReplicaSet and Deployment.
+3. **Deployment in Kubernetes.**This part focuses on workloads. **We discussed deployment and operational challenges in companies and how Kubernetes addresses some of these challenges using ReplicaSets and Deployments. **
-4. **Networking in Kubernetes.** This part discusses different networking components in Kubernetes to adapt different use-cases in a Kubernetes cluster.
+4. **Networking in Kubernetes.** This part discusses different networking components in Kubernetes to adapt to different use cases in a Kubernetes cluster.
 We also mention namespace, an efficient way to provide isolation in Kubernetes.
 5. **Configuration and Storage.** Finally, this part discusses different ways to configure the resources in the cluster, for standalone or share configuration, for sensitive and non-sensitive information.
-And also different kinds of storage solutions.
+Additionally, various types of storage solutions.

-Through this program, students have a better understanding of the challenges in regard to the operations related to their software.
-It does not only applies to Kubernetes, but also other kinds of orchestration services (Google Cloud Run, AWS App Runner, AWS ECS, ...).
-To access the full program, please visit <https://mincong.io/esigelec/2025>
+Through this program, students gain a better understanding of the challenges associated with software operations.
+It not only applies to Kubernetes, but also other kinds of orchestration services (Google Cloud Run, AWS App Runner, AWS ECS, ...).
+To access the whole program, please visit <https://mincong.io/esigelec/2025>

 In the following paragraphs, I would like to share some of the changes compared to last year.